Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

 is \emph{not} in general homological.
 Thus, we will refer to $\Theta$ as a \emph{pre-homological potential}.
-Moreover, take note that we do not insist that $F_{2}$ be an N-manifold and so Grassmann parity and weight may be quite independent. \begin{remark} We understand a \emph{Lie $n$-algebroid} to be a graded superbundle of degree $n$ equipped with a Grassmann odd homological vector field of weight $1$ -- as we are not restricting ourselves to N-manifolds these supermanifolds also appear under the name \emph{non-linear Lie algebroids} in the works of Voronov \cite{Voronov:2001,Voronov:2012}.
+Moreover, we do not insist that $F_{2}$ be an N-manifold.
+Thus, the assignment of Grassmann parity and weight to geometric objects on $F_2$, e.g., functions and vector fields, may be quite independent. \begin{remark} We understand a \emph{Lie $n$-algebroid} to be a graded superbundle of degree $n$ equipped with a Grassmann odd homological vector field of weight $1$.
+As we are not restricting ourselves to N-manifolds these supermanifolds also appear under the name \emph{non-linear Lie algebroids} in the works of Voronov \cite{Voronov:2001,Voronov:2012}.
 Understanding Lie $n$-algebroids in terms of brackets and anchors is harder work than the classical case of Lie algebroids, see Bonavolont\`{a} \& Poncin \cite{Bonavolonta:2013} for details.
-A \emph{symplectic Lie $n$-algebroid} is then a Lie $n$-algebroid equipped with a symplectic structure such that the homological vector field is a Hamiltonian vector field, see \v{S}evera \cite{Severa:2005}.
-The $n=2$ case was first discussed by Roytenberg \cite{Roytenberg:2002}. \end{remark} \begin{remark} Recall that multivector fields on a manifold $M$ can be identified with functions on the supermanifold $\Pi \sT^{*}M$ -- all functions are automatically polynomial in the fibre coordinates as these are Grassmann odd.
-In particular, vector fields are identified with linear functions on $\Pi \sT^{*}M$ which -- assuming $M$ is a manifold and not a supermanifold -- are necessarily Grassmann odd.
+A \emph{symplectic Lie $n$-algebroid} is then a Lie $n$-algebroid equipped with a symplectic structure such that the homological vector field is a Hamiltonian vector field, see \v{S}evera \cite{Severa:2005,Severa:2017}. \end{remark} \begin{remark} Recall that multivector fields on a manifold $M$ can be identified with functions on the supermanifold $\Pi \sT^{*}M$, which is known as the \emph{anticotangent bundle}.
+Note that all functions on the anticotangent bundle of a manifold are automatically polynomial in the fibre coordinates.
+In particular, vector fields are identified with linear functions on $\Pi \sT^{*}M$ which are necessarily Grassmann odd.
 The odd symplectic bracket on $\Pi \sT^{*}M$ is identified, up to a shift in Grassmann parity, with the Schouten--Nijenhuis bracket on multivector fields.
-Restriction of the odd symplectic bracket to linear functions is the standard Lie bracket on vector fields.
-One should keep the description of the Lie bracket on vector fields in terms of an odd symplectic bracket in mind when reading the rest of this paper -- it will help explain some of our notation and the appearance of certain minus signs. \end{remark}
+Restriction of the odd symplectic bracket to linear functions is identified with the standard Lie bracket on vector fields.
+One should keep the description of the Lie bracket on the space of vector fields on a smooth manifold in terms of an odd symplectic bracket in mind when reading the rest of this paper, it will help to explain some of our notation and the appearance of certain minus signs. \end{remark} Sections of $E$ are naturally identified with weight one functions on $F_2$, i.e., $\A^1(F_2) \simeq \Sec(E)$ as locally free $C^\infty(M)$-modules.
+We will refer to elements of $\A^1(F_2)$ as sections taking into account the already stated identification.
+From the data of a symplectic nearly Lie 2-algebroid we construct the following structures on the module of sections of $E$, using the derived bracket formalism (see Kosmann-Schwarzbach \cite{Kosmann-Schwarzbach:1996, Kosmann-Schwarzbach:2003} and Voronov \cite{Voronov:2005}).
+For any $\sigma$ and $\psi \in \A^1(F_2)$, and $f \in C^\infty(M)$ we have: \begin{enumerate} \item A \emph{Courant--Dorfman pre-bracket}